cardonator/ofac/client/docs/OFACApi.md

 ## GetOFACCustomer

-> OfacCustomer GetOFACCustomer(ctx, customerID, optional)
+> OfacCustomer GetOFACCustomer(ctx, customerId, optional)

 Get information about a customer, addresses, alternate names, and their SDN metadata.

 ### Required Parameters